-elcome to the British Academy, the home of the humanities and social sciences, for our annual Summer Showcase.
+Professor Sir David Cannadine President of the British Academy

 Here you will meet the brightest minds in archaeology, politics, art history and more, and explore eclectic exhibits designed to educate and inspire - from why our ancestors started to invent stone tools, to how 3D printing is changing lives.

+elcome to the British

+Academy, the home of the humanities

+and social sciences,

+Summer Showcase.

+for our annual

 Our subjects have something for everyone - they help us understand where we have come from, where we are, and where we are going.
 I very much hope that our array of exhibits, talks and performances reflects this and that you will leave informed, entertained and inspired.

 The Summer Showcase is just one of the many ways the British Academy seeks to open up the humanities and social sciences.
 Do look online at thebritishacademy.ac.uk for podcasts, blogs, and information about our other free events taking place across the country.

-I hope you enjoy your time with us, sive
+I hope you enjoy your time with us,

+Find our exhibitors

+Ground floor